jessesingh15/Mission-to-Mars/README.md

 # Mission-to-Mars
-This repository summarizes the process of creating a page for displaying info on Mars.
+This repository summarizes the process of creating a page for displaying information about Mars.